CarbonSerega/CometChat/comet-chat/README.md

 # comet-chat

-> A test project - the caht written on vue.js with server side rendering
+> A test project - the chat written on vue.js with server side rendering

 ## Build Setup